aktionariat/walletconnect-bridge/README.md

 * After sending one or more 'put' messages to a subscriber, we add a 'ping' message.
 The message queue is only cleared once the subscriber answers with the according 'pong' message.
 This ensures that messages are actually received and not sent to stale connections.
 * The reference implementation keeps undelivered messages indefinitely in a redis in-memory database, we drop them after 30 minutes.
 We do this to keep the memory footprint small.
 This is ok under the assumption that the use case at hand is about immediaty interaction between a website and a wallet, and not for slow, email-like interactions.
 * We do not support the push server, ignoring the "silent" flag.
+* No support for the 'hello', 'status' and similar methods.
+But the websocket standard 'ping' is there.

 For the future, we are contemplating the addition of sequence numbers in order to eliminate the unlikely possibility of a delayed ack leading to the deletion of an undelivered message.